-Scope 3 emissions are 'other indirect' emissions as a result of activities occurring in each asset's value chain.
+New Forests' assets under management scope 3 emissions are 'other indirect' emissions as a result of activities occurring in each asset's value chain.
 Where spend is used to calculate emissions, figures are provided in local currency and converted to AUD or USD.

-3.3.1 Category 1: Purchased goods and services
+Category 1: Purchased goods and services

-New Forests' assets under management have three relevant emission sources from purchased goods and services.
-Emissions are calculated by multiplying the activity data (input) by the relevant emissions factor these are summarised in Table 2
+This category covers relevant emission sources from purchased goods and services.
+Emissions are calculated by multiplying the activity data (input) by the relevant emission factor these are summarised in Table 2.